 Nezar advises CxOs and executives of rising startups and fast-growing corporates, particularly in the area of digital transformation and developing new digital businesses.
 He has worked previously as top management consultant for AT Kearney, Boston Consulting Group and as a corporate development manager for Deutsche Telekom.

-Fareena Alam is the former editor of the British Muslim magazine, Q-News.
-She has been involved in project and people management the US, UK and Canada since 2001.
-Most recently, she was Director of Online Services at SeekersHub Global and Director of Programs at the Concordia Forum, a transatlantic retreat held annually between Europe and North America.
+Fareena Alam is a consultant to the United Nations Children's Fund (UNICEF) in New York.
+The former editor of the British Muslim magazine, Q-News, she has been involved in project and people management the US, UK and Canada since 2001.
+More recently, she was Director of Online Services at SeekersHub Global and Director of Programs at the Concordia Forum.

 Zain was trained as a lawyer.
 He then concurrently ran his own communications agency, a bizarre participatory arts group and youth Muslims group called Peace Meal in Kuala Lumpur, before moving to Tareem, Yemen to study in a seminary for five years.
 Since then he’s engaged in teaching and community building.